It’s one of the most frequently asked questions in health and fitness: How do I lose fat and gain muscle at the same time?

 This law states that energy can neither be created nor destroyed.
 Energy has to go somewhere and doesn’t just disappear.

-An energy (calorie) surplus will lead to storage.
-An energy deficit will result in energy leaving the body.
+An energy (calorie) surplus leads to storage, while an energy deficit results in energy leaving the body.

 In nutrition terms, you may have heard this concept explained like this:

-To build muscle or fat cells, your body needs energy.
-Your body will release energy when it breaks these cells down.
+Your body needs energy to build muscle or fat cells.
+It releases energy when it breaks these cells down.

 What Happens After You Eat?